Ringstead Bay

-Ringstead Bay, with the small village of Ringstead at the eastern end and the prominent headland of White Nothe at the western end, is located on the coast in Dorset, southern England.
-The area lies on the Jurassic Coast and is known for its natural environment and fossils.
+Ringstead Bay is an open bay of the English Channel located 5 mile east of Weymouth in Dorset, England.
+The bay lies on the Jurassic Coast and in the Dorset National Landscape area, and is known for its natural environment and fossils.

+The small village of Ringstead is at the western end of the bay, and the prominent headland of White Nothe at the eastern end.
+It was the location of RAF Ringstead radar station between 1942 and 1974.

+Geology

 Ringstead Bay has a pebble and shingle beach with some sand.
 There are offshore reefs approximately 600 metre in length at the western end opposite the village that are uncovered at low tide.
-This forms is intertidal zone between the low cliffs to the north and the English Channel to the south.
+These forms an intertidal zone between the low cliffs to the north and the English Channel to the south.

-The Ringstead Coral Bed a geological formation exposed at Ringstead Bay, hence the name.
-It preserves fossils dating back to the Jurassic period.
+The Ringstead Coral Bed is a geological formation exposed at Ringstead Bay.
+It preserves fossils dating back to the Jurassic.

 Immediately to the east are the white chalk cliffs of White Nothe, dominating the bay.
 Below is Burning Cliff.
 It is possible to walk to the top of White Nothe and back, with views of the bay and across to the Isle of Portland.

+Recreation and tourism

+Ringstead Bay is accessible by way of a private road with a car park at the end near the sea and Ringstead village.
+There is an alternative free car park in the National Trust area further inland, with footpath access to the sea.
 It is also possible to walk to Ringstead Bay on a circular walk from Lulworth Cove to the east, via Durdle Door and White Nothe.

-Ringstead Bay also has a nudist beach that is a 20-minutes walk east of the main Ringstead beach.

-Access

-Ringstead Bay is accessible by way of a private road with a car park at the end near the sea and Ringstead village.
-There is an alternative free car park in the National Trust area further inland, with footpath access to the sea via a 15–20 minute walk.